Skip to main content

 If you’re like many Canadians, retirement is an important accomplishment: a transition to spending more time however you want.
 As you approach the end of your working years, it’s important to look into options that can maximize your savings and make them last.

-Basically, it’s a Registered Retirement Savings Plan (RRSP) in reverse.
+Basically, it’s a registered retirement savings plan (RRSP) in reverse.
 Where an RRSP helps you save for retirement through annual contributions, a RRIF does the opposite.
-It requires you to make annual minimum withdrawals from your savings to help fund your retirement.
+It requires you to make annual withdrawals from your savings to help fund your retirement.
 A RRIF gives you several choices when it comes to investing your money.
-You can hold different investments – such as mutual funds, segregated funds, Guaranteed Interest Options (GIO), Exchange Traded Funds (ETF), etc.
+You can hold different investments – such as mutual funds, segregated funds, guaranteed interest options (GIOs), exchange traded funds (ETFs), etc.

-If there is money left in your RRIF when you die, it goes to the beneficiaries you’ve named in the application for the RRIF as part of your estate planning.
-In bankruptcy, you get the same creditor protection for funds in a RRIF as you would in an RRSP.
+If there’s money left in your RRIF when you die, it goes to the beneficiaries you’ve named your RRIF application as part of your estate planning.
+In bankruptcy, you get the same creditor protection for funds in a RRIF as in an RRSP.

 A RRIF’s flexibility has certain responsibilities.
 The more income you take out in the short term, the less money you’ll have left in the long term.